 - Shoulder-surfing: discovering your password through direct observation.
 For example, watching you type into your laptop in a café.

 - Social engineering.
-Hackers trick victims into giving up sensitive information through presenting themselves as a trusted individual or information source.
+Hackers trick victims into giving up sensitive information by presenting themselves as a trusted individual or information source.

 To combat this threat, Intune helps employees boost their device security through identity and access management tools.
-This allows you to choose which devices and users can access certain company data.
+This allows you to choose which devices and users can access specific company data.

-Combining this approach with multi-factor authentication, like facial or fingerprint recognition, enables you to better protect your corporate data, no matter which device it’s accessed on.
+Combining this approach with multi-factor authentication, like facial or fingerprint recognition, enables you to better protect your corporate data, no matter the device on which it has been accessed

 3. Shadow IT and unauthorised applications